Hepatitis B vaccine

 Are there any alternatives to hepatitis B vaccination in pregnancy?

-For some pregnant women it may be possible to avoid exposure to hepatitis B virus by not travelling to certain areas or by adapting their work role.
-If these things are not possible, vaccination is advised.
+It may sometimes be possible to avoid exposure to hepatitis B virus by not travelling to certain areas or by adapting your work role.
+If these things are not possible, it is advised that you are vaccinated against hepatitis B.

 No treatment